runely/calendar-homey/README.md

 - Events are fetched automatically every 15 minutes
 - The **Sync calendars** action flow card can also be used to trigger a sync

-- Only events not started yet or events started but not finished will be fetched
+- Only events not started yet or events started but not finished and has start date within 2 months or less will be fetched (this can be overridden in the settings)
-- Recurring events where start date is within 2 months or less will be fetched
+- Recurring events where start date is within 2 months or less will be fetched (this can be overridden in the settings)

 ### Triggers
 - **Event starts** - *will trigger when any event starts*